-ISO/IEC 27001, developed by the British Standards Association, is the ultimate international standards in information security management systems (ISMS) and is essential to protect against the ominous prospect of cybercrime and hacking attacks.
+ISO/IEC 27001, developed by the British Standards Association, is the ultimate international standard in information security management systems (ISMS) and is essential to protect against the ominous prospect of cybercrime and hacking attacks.

-ISO 27001 ISMS is the global standard and what every organisation should aspire to.
-Having it sends out a strong message to customers, suppliers and regulators that here is an organisation aligned with the very best practices in protecting critical and private information assets.
+ISO 27001 ISMS is a global standard that every organisation should aspire to.
+Having it sends out a strong message to customers, suppliers, and regulators that there is an organisation aligned with the very best practices in protecting critical and private information assets.

 Incorporate risk documents

-Bear in mind that there is no single recognised method of implementation and the preferred approach is that of continually focusing on improving management system standards.
+Bear in mind that there is no single recognized method of implementation of ISO 27001.
+The preferred approach is that of continually focusing on improving management system standards.

 Implementing ISO 27001 should begin with the appointment of a project manager, who will undertake to implement the project by defining the objectives.
 The manager has to be fully supportive of the project, and the first goal is to ensure that there are sufficient resources available to implement the ISMS at every stage of the project plan.

-There are six important aspects of an ISO 27001 risk assessment starting with the establishment of a corporate risk assessment structure.
+There are six integral aspects of an ISO 27001 risk assessment, starting with the establishment of a corporate risk assessment structure.

-With ISO27001, using a trusted method to define and establish a comprehensive risk assessment is crucial.
+With ISO 27001, it is crucial to use a trusted method to define and establish a comprehensive risk assessment.
 The method will identify threats and vulnerable areas that will have an impact on the organisation.
 These risks and dangers need to be clarified from the outset for the project to be successful.

-Decreasing any identified risks is the purpose of the project, and there are a number of ways to do this.
+Decreasing any identified risks is the purpose of the project, and here are some ways to do this:

 This document should be an organisation’s action plan on how it will deal with implementing the necessary controls, including who is dealing with the controls, effectiveness of technologies and attitudes within the organisations.
 Which leads to training and awareness implementations.

 It is essential that the entire workforce is aware of the new policies and procedures being implemented.
-Any form of training should be periodic and in line with changing and updated ISO 27001 compliance regulations.
-This will help prevent organisations reach their goal to prevent cyber attacks.
+Any sort of training should be periodic and in line with changing and updated ISO 27001 compliance regulations.
+This will help prevent organisations reach their goal to prevent cyber attacks

-An organisation is required by the GDPR to know and understand the data it holds.
-Keeping a log and having a responsible person within the organisation to be responsible together with a policy on preventing breaches will be seen as a responsible data security strategy.
+An organisation requires by the GDPR to know and understand the data it holds.
+Keeping a log and having a responsible person within the organisation to response together with a policy on preventing breaches will see as a responsible data security strategy.